EthanC/Sleuth/README.md

 Open `configuration_example.json` in your preferred text editor, fill the configurable values.
 Once finished, save and rename the file to `configuration.json`.

 - `twitter`: Set `enabled` to `false` if you wish for `news.png` to not be Tweeted
+- `ignoredTitles`: Array of Newsfeed Titles which should not be Tweeted

 Edit the images found in `assets/images/` to your liking, avoid changing image dimensions for optimal results.